topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 ### Modify stateData to be able to store StorageCapacity

-We modify the struct of `PodVolumes` contained in `stateData` for Dynamic Provisioning scoring.
+We modify the struct of `PodVolumes` contained in `stateData` to score nodes for Dynamic Provisioning.

 The struct of `stateData` is as follows.